Raising hands: King of Kings

-The Solid Rock Church, a Christian megachurch, had a 19-metre tall statue named ‘King of Kings’, which depicted Jesus with his arms raised in the air.
+The Solid Rock Church, a Christian megachurch, had a statue named King of Kings, which depicted Jesus with his arms raised in the air.
 The statue was destroyed on 14 June 2010 after being hit by lightning and burning down.
 It has now been replaced by a new statue depicting Jesus standing with his arms held out in front of him, named ‘Lux Mundi’.

 Christ the Redeemer

-‘Christ the Redeemer’ is a large-scale statue overlooking the city of Rio de Janeiro, Brazil, located on the peak of Mount Corcovado.
+Christ the Redeemer is a large-scale statue overlooking the city of Rio de Janeiro, Brazil, located on the peak of Mount Corcovado.
 It depicts Jesus standing with his arms outstretched and palms of his hands raised to the sky.
-The statue stands 30 metres tall and measures 28 metres horizontally, from Jesus’ left hand to his right.
 Although the massive artwork clearly portrays religious ideals, it does not represent this alone.
 In fact, one of the fundamental members of the original project, Count Celso, described it as a "monument" to both science and art, as well as religion.